banner-aviation-catalog-image

 Division: Aviation

 In this course, the student will learn the foundations to safely perform basic aerobatic maneuvers.
 Also, the student will gain confidence and skills necessary to recover from various unusual flight attitudes that will increase the students' overall flight safety.
 Course requires 6 flight hours, 1.5 hours of pre/post, and 2 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $224/hour for the aircraft and flight instructor.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $247/hour for the aircraft and flight instructor.
+Pilot weight restrictions may apply in this aircraft.
 Group 2 course.

 AVF 284 - Instrument Flight Instructor